UK weather: Met Office predicts heat blast after week of heavy rain

 “What that allows to happen is for the winds to turn southerly, and we start to import some higher temperatures from the near continent,” he added.

-Last week, another forecaster Dan Stroud said temperatures will reach the low thirties later this week, most likely on Friday, in and around London, East Anglia and other parts of the south and east.
+Last week, another forecaster Dan Stroud said that temperatures will reach the low thirties later this week, most likely on Friday, in and around London, East Anglia and other parts of the south and east.

 “By the time we get into Friday and maybe into Saturday we stand a chance of breaking into the thirties,” he added.